 Asset Class Target Allocation Long-Term Expected Geometric Real Rate of Return

-Equity 50% 6.09%
+Equity 50% 6.39%

-Credit 20% 5.36%
+Fixed Income Credit 20% 5.44%

-Interest rate sensitive bonds 10% 1.62%
+Fixed Income Interest rate sensitive 10% 0.22%

 Real estate 20% 5.85%

 Total 100%

 Discount rate - The discount rate used to measure the ASRS total pension/OPEB liability was 7.5 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statute.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.